BIO_s_fd, BIO_set_fd, BIO_get_fd, BIO_new_fd - file descriptor BIO

 BIO_read() and BIO_write() read or write the underlying descriptor.
 BIO_puts() is supported but BIO_gets() is not.

-BIO_reset() attempts to change the file pointer to the start of file using lseek(fd, 0, 0).
+BIO_reset() attempts to change the file pointer to the start of file such as by using lseek(fd, 0, 0).

-BIO_seek() sets the file pointer to position ofs from start of file using lseek(fd, ofs, 0).
+BIO_seek() sets the file pointer to position ofs from start of file such as by using lseek(fd, ofs, 0).

-BIO_tell() returns the current file position by calling lseek(fd, 0, 1).
+BIO_tell() returns the current file position such as by calling lseek(fd, 0, 1).

 BIO_set_fd() sets the file descriptor of BIO b to fd and the close flag to c.